-This limited warranty will be in effect from (1) the date of delivery to the first retail consumer, or (2) the date the Product is first put into use, whichever occurs first and for the applicable period below:
+This warranty will be in effect from (1) the date of delivery to the first retail consumer or (2) the date the Product is first put into use, whichever occurs first and for a period of:

-TWELVE (12) consecutive months, for private use or commercial use owners.
+TWELVE (12) CONSECUTIVE MONTHS, for private or commercial use owners.
 However, the warranty coverage period on a snowmobile delivered between June 1st and December 1st of a given year will expire November 30th of the following year.